vbe0201/google-ctf-2020/hardware/avr/README.md

 ![Rendered by quicklatex.com](./counter_calc.png)

-Now we know that every overflow in the timer means that 67 seconds have ellapsed since the start of it!
+Now we know that every overflow in the timer means that ~65.5 milliseconds have ellapsed since the start of it!

 It becomes obvious now that `get_time` also uses `overflow_count` to derive the time that has ellapsed so far.
 Next, there is `timer_on_off` which uses the MMIO to turn the timer on off (who would've guessed it), based on the value of `enable` and also `strcpy`s the current status into the `timer_status` variable we discovered earlier.

-And finally, `ISR(TIMER1_OVF_vect)` declares another interrupt handler for, you guessed it, timer overflow events.
+And finally, `ISR(TIMER1_OVF_vect)` declares another interrupt handler for, timer overflow events.
 But what it actually does is pretty interesting.
 If the variable `logged_in` is not set, it will increment `overflow_count` by one and compare its value against `152`, which evaluates to ~9.6 seconds rounded up to 10 seconds (as the comment also suggests, but we don't trust anything we haven't verified ourselves here, of course).
 If `logged_in` is set on the other hand though, one byte from string buffer with our flag will be copied into useless string buffer with the funky message.
-The timer will be either turned on or off, depending on the char that has been copied and `top_secret_index` is incremented by one.
+The timer will be either turned on or off, depending on the char that has been copied and
+`top_secret_index` is incremented by one.

 We'll get back to this later.